suncoast-devs/handbook/lessons/js-dom/lecture.md

 ---

-# Lets add an "X" to one of our cells and mark it as `taken`
+# Let's add an "X" to one of our cells and mark it as `taken`

 ---